About the Author

 • Is there a theology for orgasmic pleasure?

-• "My pastor told me that if my husband is viewing porn, it means that I'm not availing myself enough for intercourse."
+• "My pastor told me that if my husband is viewing porn, it means that I'm not availing myself enough to him for intercourse."
 My thoughts and critique on this.

 • What is "pre-ceremonial sex," how is it different from "pre-marital sex," and can it be acceptable?